-I can’t decide where I want to go – how can I narrow down my options?
+I can’t decide where I want to go – how can I narrow my options for an East Coast vacation?

-We suggest you read through this whole post and see which of our destinations most tickles your fancy!
-The east coast trips listed here offer something for everyone.
-Make a list of the places that interest you and then start researching flights and accommodations at the time you wish to go to see what is most affordable and doable for you.
-Remember, you just have to pick one for now – you can always keep the others in mind for later!
-These east coast vacation ideas aren’t going anywhere – they’re all waiting for you.
+We suggest you read this whole post and see which of our destinations most tickles your fancy!
+The East Coast trips listed here offer something for everyone.
+Make a list of the places that interest you, and then start researching flights and accommodations when you wish to go to see what is most affordable and doable for you.
+Remember, you have to pick one for now – you can always keep the others in mind for later!
+These East Coast vacation ideas aren’t going anywhere – they’re all waiting for you.

 Which is better – a city vacation, a beach vacation, or a mountain vacation?

 That’s a hard question to answer because it depends on you!
-All of these categories can be great fun, but you’ll have to think about your interests, needs, and desires to determine what will be best for you and your companions.
+These categories can be great fun, but you’ll have to consider your interests, needs, and desires to determine what will be best for you and your companions.
 What types of vacations have you enjoyed in the past?
 Think about your favorite trip ever – and then try to choose a destination that sounds similar, yet different.
-Or, choose something that’s not like anything you’ve ever done before.
+Or, choose something that’s unlike anything you’ve ever done.
 If you usually vacation at the beach, consider trying a rural or urban destination this time to mix things up.
 You may find that you love this new kind of adventure!

 Buying travel insurance is always wise, no matter where you travel.
-Some people hesitate to get it for domestic travel because they think they are covered by their existing insurance, but that’s not always the case.
+Some people hesitate to get it for domestic travel because they think their existing insurance covers them, but that’s not always the case.
 We advise that everyone buys travel insurance no matter where they plan to go.
-You might not need it, but if you do need it, you’ll be glad that you have it.
+You might not need it, but if you do, you’ll be glad you have it.
 We recommend World Nomads as an excellent and affordable carrier we love.

 - Cheap Places to Visit in the US